 World Anvil for Worldbuilders

-This workflow is designed for hobbyist worldbuilders getting started with World Anvil.
+This workflow is designed for worldbuilders getting started on World Anvil that aren't worldbuilding primarily for writing a story or running a campaign.
 The steps are not in a strict order (you're doing this to have fun!) so feel free to skip around the workflow.
 But it is designed to help you put the first concepts of your world together, create articles to expand them, and then dive deeper into the time and space of your world!
 If this is your first time worldbuilding, consider following the steps to get started.

 Are you worldbuilding for a novel or a game?
 Check the writer's workflow or GM's workflow instead!